nipsufn/dnd-ki/postaci-graczy.md

             - ⒶPierścień ochrony +1 do rzutów obronnych
             - <details>
                 <summary>ⒶPierścień Ucieczki</summary>
                     This ring has 1 charge.
 When attuned you can use a charge to cast the spell Teleport without using a spell slot.
-For every 24 hours this ring spends within 15 ft of a Place of Power, the ring regains 1 charge.e an action to speak its command word and regain one expended spell slot.
-If the expended slot was of 4th level or higher, the new slot is 3rd level.
-Once you have used the pearl, it can't be used again until the next dawn
+For every 24 hours this ring spends within 15 ft of a Place of Power, the ring regains 1 charge.
                 </details>
             - <details>
                 <summary>Aleksandryt Mocy</summary>